 - LB 238: Change provisions relating to tax-increment financing under the Community Development Law

 - LB 445: Authorize audits of redevelopment plans that use tax-increment financing

 Last week, four bills from the Urban Affairs Committee were passed on Final Reading and forwarded to Governor Ricketts for his signature.
 The four bills, all of which passed unanimously, were:

-- sanitary and improvement districts
+- LB 149: Change provisions relating to election procedures for sanitary and improvement districts

 - LB 168: Authorize expansion of existing business improvement districts